Quick stats

 Simple notes for farmers

-Main use: Farmers mostly grow this crop for fruit (fresh).
+Main use: Farmers mostly grow this crop for fresh fruit; processing (jams, juices); rootstock/scion material.

 Pollination: This crop is mainly pollinated by insect.
 Keeping flowers healthy and having insects like bees in the field helps improve fruit set and yields.

-Where it grows: E Asia; highlands/tropics It is grouped under: Fruits & Nuts.
+Where it grows: Origin East Asia; adapted to cool subtropics and highland tropics It is grouped under: Fruits & Nuts.

 Soil: The crop grows best in slightly acidic to near neutral soils, with a pH of about 6 to 6.8.
-It does well in well-drained loam.
+It does well in deep, well-drained loam; high organic matter.
 Good drainage is important, so avoid waterlogged spots.

 Plant spacing: Plant in rows about 600 centimetres apart, and leave about 600 centimetres between plants in the row.
 This gives each plant enough space for roots and canopy to spread.